 At the encoder side, this simplifies the intra coding search procedure that finds the optimal configuration for splitting, prediction and transform selection.
 This is because the current VTM software considers two passes for the intra search: one with MTS flag disabled and one with MTS flag enabled.
 With the proposed method, this is reduced to a single pass with MTS flag enabled only.

 Moreover, the proposed method simplifies both the encoder and decoder entropy coding design, since the procedure for coding the MTS flag is released.

+Test2

+In a second test (test2), it is further proposed to use an alternate transform set, compared to the one currently used in the VTM.

+In comparison with the current VTM software, the JEM software had 4 transforms additionally to the default DCT2 transform, and the following sets were defined: